shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/rnaseq.md

 id_mappings.csv  multiqc_config.yml  samplesheet.csv
 ```

-We can check the content of `samplesheet.csv`.
-We can use this `samplesheet.csv` directly for rnaseq anlaysis, but I prefer to create a simpler samplesheet.
+We can use `samplesheet.csv` directly for RNAseq analysis, but I prefer creating a simpler samplesheet.

 ```
 head -n 3 samplesheet.csv